 The integrated curriculum is evident in the first year when you take the MSTP Thread course.
 In this course, faculty present historical lectures on the scientific discoveries that form the basis of knowledge taught in the parallel Gateway (MD) lectures.

 Before matriculation, you’ll receive coaching on thesis mentor selection and complete a summer research rotation.
 More lab rotations occur during and immediately after Phase One of the Gateway (MD) Curriculum.
 This exposure to a variety of research areas and laboratory environments will help you select a thesis lab.
 After completing Gateway’s Phase One, you’ll enter the PhD phase of training, spending three to five years in dissertation research.
 During this time, you may participate in clinical mentorships to maintain clinical skills and experience various medical specialties.
-After your thesis defense, you’ll transition back to the Gateway curriculum to complete clinical training.
+After your thesis defense, you’ll transition back to the Gateway curriculum to complete clinical training, then join our other program alumni in obtaining highly competitive residencies.